aalquist/cli-lds/README.md

 ```

-modify custom-query.json based on RAW json from --show-json.
-Each json key pair value is using JSONPath which can extract value and/or filter to specific values
+Using an existing template as a guide, modify the saved custom-query.json to filter for specific values you want.
+Tip: use the --show-json flag to see what other values are available.
+For simplicty, JSONPath is re-executed against each entity and not the entire json response from --show-json.
+JSONPath can be used to extract values or filter output to match your needs.

 ```bash
 vi custom-query.json

 ```

+Example Template saved to local file:

 ```json
 {